 Briefly: In version 2.23 the compilation and packaging of Gwyddion for MS Windows has substantially changed.
-So while it is the same program the upgrade from a pre-2.23 version to 2.23 or later requires some care.
+So while it is the same program, the upgrade from a pre-2.23 version to 2.23 or later may require some care.

 The main changes are as follows: